-Three external adjustments are possible on the carburetor; the high-speed needle, low-speed needle and idle stop screw.
+There are three external carburetor adjustments; the low-speed needle (A), high-speed needle (B) and idle stop screw (C).
 Ride the snowmobile for a short distance to fully warm-up the engine.
 Remove the top access panel and adjust the carburetor in the following manner: